ntustison/PaperANTsX/Text/results.md

 \begin{equation}
 AGE \sim VOLUME + GENDER + \sum_{i=1}^{62} T(DKT_i)
 \end{equation}
-with covariates $GENDER$ and $VOLUME$ (i.e., total intracranial volume). [^5]
+with covariates $GENDER$ and $VOLUME$ (i.e., total intracranial volume).
 $T(DKT_i)$ is the average thickness value in the $i^{th}$ DKT region.
 Root mean square error (RMSE) between the actual and predicted ages are the quantity used for comparative evaluation.
 As we have explained previously [@Tustison:2014ab], we find these evaluation measures to be much more useful than some other commonly applied criteria as they are closer to assessing the actual utility of these thickness measurements as actual biomarkers for disease[@holbrook2020anterolateral] or growth.
 For example, in recent work [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
-Aside from the fact that this is a prime example of flawed [^6] circularity analysis [@Kriegeskorte:2009aa], such an evaluation does not indicate relative utility as a biomarker.

-[^5]:  We used the randomForest package in R with the default hyperparameter values.

-[^6]:  Here, data selection is driven by the same criteria used to evaluate performance.
+Additionally, in this work[@Rebsamen:2020aa], data selection is driven by the same criteria used to evaluate performance---a prime example of flawed circularity analysis [@Kriegeskorte:2009aa].
 Specifically, DeepSCAN network training utilizes FreeSurfer brain segmentation results.
 Thickness is highly correlated with segmentation which varies characteristically between relevant software packages.
 Relative performance with ANTs thickness (which does not use FreeSurfer for training) is then assessed by determining correlations with FreeSurfer thickness values.
-Almost as problematic is their use of repeatability (which they confusingly label as "robustness") as an additional ranking criterion.
-Repeatability evaluations should be contextualized within considerations such as the bias-variance tradeoff and quantified using relevant metrics, such as the intra-class correlation coefficient which takes into account both inter- and intra-observer variability.
+(Almost as problematic is their use of repeatability, which they confusingly label as "robustness," as an additional ranking criterion.
+Repeatability evaluations should be contextualized within considerations such as the bias-variance tradeoff and quantified using relevant metrics, such as the intra-class correlation coefficient which takes into account both inter- and intra-observer variability.)

 In addition to the training data listed above, to ensure generalizability, we also compared performance using the SRPB data set[^4] comprising over 1600